 Parsonage-Turner Syndrome (Brachial Neuritis) can be caused by:

 When a patient with Brachial Neuritis-like symptoms is examined by their physician, the first step is usually an x-ray to rule out injury to the bone structure of the shoulder.
-The next step is usually an EMG to test for a neurological injury.
+The next step is usually an Electromyogram ("EMG") to test for a neurological injury.
 MRIs may be performed as well.
 The EMG and MRI together with a physical examination is usually sufficient for a doctor to diagnose the injury.

 Parsonage-Turner Syndrome is a debilitating injury that can worsen over time if not treated correctly.
 If you or someone you know suffers from Brachial Neuritis caused by a vaccine, you may be entitled to compensation.
 For more information, please our vaccine injury lawyers for a free consultation.
 We welcome the opportunity to speak with you.